ShyamRV/Project_Team4/readme.md

 # Mini Portfolio Website

-This is a simple portfolio website created by **Shyam Pandey** to demonstrate HTML, CSS, and JavaScript integration for an SCM project under team-4.
+This is a simple portfolio website created by **Shyamji Pandey** to demonstrate HTML, CSS, and JavaScript integration for an SCM project under team-4.

 ## 🔧 Project Setup